Intertextile Shanghai 2026

 Turkish Towels and Bathrobes Make Their Mark in Luxury U.S. Hotels

 Turkish exporters are gaining remarkable traction in the United States, not only in the food sector but also in home textiles.
-During their recent participation in the Summer’25 Fancy Food Show in New York, Turkish companies demonstrated their growing presence in the American market.
+During their recent participation in New York, Turkish companies demonstrated their growing presence in the American market.

 Beyond the exhibition itself, a significant achievement emerged: Turkish-made towels and bathrobes have officially entered the collections of prestigious U.S. hotel chains, including some of the most recognized names in global hospitality.